 The National Image Research Centre (NIRC) is a university-level research centre and a think tank.
 The centre was established in 2014, with the support of the professors of the School of Public Administration and Policy, the School of Economics and Management, the School of Liberal Arts and Social Science, the School of Journalism and Communication, the School of Architecture and Urban Planning, the Academy of Art and Design, and the Tsinghua Art Museum.

-I am the founder and director of the centre, whose purpose is to create an interdisciplinary platform on the research of national image, covering topics such as nation image, place brand, corporate reputation, cultural identity, cultural heritage and the creative industry, all through a multi-dimensional approach.
+I am the founder and director of the centre, whose purpose is to create an interdisciplinary platform on the research of national image, covering topics such as nation image, place brand, corporate reputation, cultural identity, cultural heritage, and the creative industry, through a multi-dimensional approach.

 Professors from different academic backgrounds are invited to work together on some important national research and consulting projects, such as The Branding Strategy of Tongzhou Subsidiary Administrative Centre of Beijing and The Design of 2019 World Horticultural Expo and Its Branding Communication Strategy.

-After supervising the governments at different levels and the Chinese companies (mostly the state-owned companies) for six years, the centre is now regarded one of the most important think tanks in image-building, branding and reputation management in China.
+After supervising the governments at different levels and the Chinese companies (mostly the state-owned companies) for six years, the centre is now regarded as one of the most important think tanks in image-building, branding, and reputation management in China.

 You also head the City Branding Studio at Tsinghua…

 The City Branding Studio (CBS) is the first research and consulting institution in China of its kind, of which I am the founder and director.
 It was established with the support of the China Development and Reform Commission in 2007, with the aim to help Chinese cities to attract international investment.
 Now the studio is a sub-division under the National Image Research Centre.

 Over the past twelve years, from the first consulting project of place branding until now, the studio has worked for dozens of cities and towns in China, helping develop their branding and communication strategy, including Beijing, Chengdu, and Guangzhou.